417878-8 SR 29 Concept Re-evaluation

 12. Will the Barron Park master plan be impacted by this project?

-- Bridge St. will be designated as the truck route.
+- Once construction of this project is complete, Bridge Street will be designated as the FDOT truck route.

 Contact Information